Homebot and Alterra Home Loans Partner to Provide Loan Officers with a Bilingual Client-For-Life Portal

 Alterra Home Loans launches partnership with Homebot to empower their clients with powerful home finance insights.

-DENVER, June 16, 2020 /PRNewswire/ -- Homebot, Inc., provider of the award-winning client-for-life portal that empowers consumers to build wealth through homeownership, today announced a partnership with Alterra Home Loans, a National mortgage lender and one of the largest Hispanic-owned mortgage companies in the U.S.
+DENVER, June 16, 2020 /PRNewswire-HISPANIC PR WIRE/ -- Homebot, Inc., provider of the award-winning client-for-life portal that empowers consumers to build wealth through homeownership, today announced a partnership with Alterra Home Loans, a National mortgage lender and one of the largest Hispanic-owned mortgage companies in the U.S.

 "At Alterra Home Loans, we feel strongly that homeowners and buyers should fully understand all of their options when it comes to home finance," said Miguel Narvaez, President of Alterra Home Loans.
 "As a bilingual tool, Homebot enables us to provide our English- and Spanish-speaking clients with personalized home finance intelligence.
 Homebot aligns with our mission to provide an exceptional client experience and an elevated level of service."